survivorsunited/survivorsunited.org/docs/modpack-release-automation-plan.md

 - **Commit**: Use conventional commits, referencing the automation issue (e.g. `feat(modpack): sync to <tag>`).
 - **Pull request**: Open an auto-generated PR summarizing:
   - New release tag and publication date.
-  - Downloaded assets.
+  - Primary asset filename and download URL.
-  - Any hash verification results.
+  - Any checksum asset links or validation notes.
 - **Review & Merge**: Assign to maintainers; allow auto-merge once checks pass.
 - **Issue Automation**: Auto-close the tracking issue when the PR merges.